-We are a molecular diagnostic company developing and marketing novel non-invasive genomics tests to aid in the diagnosis and management of various skin conditions, including skin cancer, inflammatory diseases, and aging-related conditions.
-Our technology provides a highly accurate alternative to surgical biopsy, minimizing patient discomfort, scarring, and risk of infection, while maximizing convenience.
-Our scalable genomics assays have been designed to work with our adhesive patch called the DermTech Smart StickerTM (the "Smart Sticker") which is used to non-invasively collect tissue samples for analysis.
+We are a molecular diagnostic company developing and marketing novel non-invasive genomics tests to aid in the diagnosis and management of skin cancer, inflammatory skin diseases, and aging-related skin conditions.
+Our technology enhances early melanoma detection by non-invasively detecting genomic markers associated with melanoma to identify higher risk lesions at their earliest stages to rule out melanoma with a greater than 99% negative predictive value ("NPV") (Gerami et al. J Am Acad Dermatol.
+2017; Skelsey et al. SKIN.
+2021).
+Our scalable genomics assays have been designed to work with our adhesive patch, the DermTech Smart StickerTM (the "Smart Sticker") which is used to non-invasively collect skin tissue samples for analysis.

-We are initially commercializing tests that will address unmet needs in the diagnostic pathway of pigmented skin lesions, such as moles or dark colored skin spots.
-Our DermTech Melanoma Test (the "DMT") facilitates the clinical assessment of pigmented skin lesions for melanoma.
-We have initially marketed this test directly to a concentrated group of dermatology clinicians and are currently expanding marketing efforts to a broader group of dermatology clinicians.
-The simple application of Smart Stickers to collect samples non-invasively may allow us to eventually market the DermTech Melanoma Test to primary care physicians more broadly, beyond integrated primary care networks, and expand our efforts through telemedicine channels.
+Our first commercial test addresses unmet needs in the diagnostic pathway of pigmented skin lesions, dark-colored patches of skin often referred to as moles.
+Our DermTech Melanoma Test (the "DMT") facilitates the clinical assessment of pigmented skin lesions that raise the concern for melanoma.
+We have marketed this test directly to a broad group of dermatology clinicians.
+The simple application of Smart Stickers to collect samples non-invasively may also allow us to market the DermTech Melanoma Test more broadly to primary care physicians and through telemedicine channels.
 We process our tests in our high complexity molecular laboratory that is certified under the Clinical Laboratory Improvement Amendments of 1988 ("CLIA"), accredited by the College of American Pathologists ("CAP"), and licensed by the State of California as well as other states requiring out-of-state licensure, including New York.
-We also provide laboratory services to several pharmaceutical companies that access our technology on a contract basis within their clinical trials or other studies to better advance new drugs.
+We also provide laboratory services to several pharmaceutical companies that access our technology on a contract basis typically related to ongoing clinical trials or other studies to advance therapeutics.